allenai/allenact/projects/tutorials/minigrid_tutorial.md

         EgocentricMiniGridSensor(agent_view_size=10, view_channels=3),
     ]
 ```
-The three `view_channels` include objects, colors and states corresponding to a partially observable image tensor
+The three `view_channels` include objects, colors and states corresponding to a partial observation of the environment
-equivalent to that in `ImgObsWrapper` in https://github.com/maximecb/gym-minigrid#wrappers.
-The relatively large
+as an image tensor equivalent to that in `ImgObsWrapper` in https://github.com/maximecb/gym-minigrid#wrappers.
+The
-`agent_view_size` means the view will only be clipped by the environment walls in the forward and lateral directions
+relatively large `agent_view_size` means the view will only be clipped by the environment walls in the forward and
-with respect to the agent's orientation.
+lateral directions with respect to the agent's orientation.

 We define our Actor-Critic model using an implementation with recurrent memory for MiniGrid
 environments, [MiniGridSimpleConvRNN](/api/extensions/rl_minigrid/minigrid_models/#minigridsimpleconvrnn):